 For $1.2 billion upfront and up to $10.2 billion in milestones, Takeda will gain access to a bispecific antibody fusion protein targeting both the PD-1 and IL-2 pathways, among other assets.

-Just weeks after naming antibody-drug conjugates as one of its pillar modalities, Takeda pledged more than $11 billion to partner with China’s Innovent, advancing three such assets forward for a variety of cancer indications.
+Just weeks after naming antibody-drug conjugates as one of its pillar modalities, Takeda pledged more than $11 billion to partner with China’s Innovent, advancing three next-generation cancer therapies for a variety of indications.

-Takeda is fronting $1.2 billion, including a $100 million equity investment in Innovent, for co-development rights for two antibody-drug conjugates (ADCs): IBI363, being tested for non-small cell lung cancer, and IBI343, for gastric/gastroesophageal cancers and pancreatic ductal adenocarcinoma (PDAC).
-The Japanese pharma will also have the option to join in development on a third drug, IBI3001, an early-stage asset for which no target indication was revealed.
+Takeda is fronting $1.2 billion, including a $100 million equity investment in Innovent, for co-development rights for two assets: the bispecific antibody fusion protein IBI363, being tested for non-small cell lung cancer and colorectal cancer, and the antibody-drug conjugate (ADC) IBI343, for gastric/gastroesophageal cancers and pancreatic ductal adenocarcinoma (PDAC).
+The Japanese pharma will also have the option to join in development on a third drug, IBI3001, an early-stage asset for solid tumors.

 In a statement announcing the deal Wednesday, Teresa Bitetti, president of Takeda’s Global Oncology Business Unit, said the two main assets involved in the deal—IBI363 and IBI343—“have the potential to address critical treatment gaps for patients with a range of solid tumors.”
 Both molecules are “next-generational investigational medicines,” Bitetti added.